afaqIbrar/react_course_by_akshay/README.md

 - Written inside react and we have to import it.
   - useState() - superPowerful State variables in react
   - useEffect()

+# Redux ToolKit

+- Install Libraries (@redux/toolkit and react-redux)
+- Build our store
+- Connect our store to our app
+- Create a cart Slice
+- Dispatch Action
+- Selector